mcdent/Random/README.md

 # Random
 Just some random bits and pieces.
+Probably nothing of much interest.
+***